 Secretary of State John Kerry made a similar point with his Russian counterpart on Saturday, according to the State Department.

 While Western leaders have refused any suggestion that Russian acts could draw NATO nations into war over Ukraine, they do say it would lead to even stricter economic sanctions against Russia than those already imposed by the United States and the European Union.

 So far, Russian officials have shrugged off the sanctions.

 Rebels on the ropes?

-Moscow's decision to send the convoy comes as some 50,000 Ukrainian troops press forward with an offensive to rout rebel fighters from Donetsk.
+Moscow’s decision to send the convoy comes as about 50,000 Ukrainian troops press forward with an offensive to rout rebel fighters from Donetsk.

 They have put increasing pressure on the rebel fighters, and Ukrainian officials say they expect to be able to fully recapture the city by Ukraine’s Independence Day on August 24.

-The ongoing fighting -- sparked last year with a political crisis over whether Ukraine would seek closer ties with Europe or Russia -- has left more than 2,000 people dead and just under 5,000 wounded in eastern Ukraine since mid-April, according to estimates from U.N. officials.
-They say that the death toll has been on the rise in recent days, with reports of at least 41 killed and 143 wounded on Thursday alone.
+The ongoing fighting – sparked last year with a political crisis over whether Ukraine would seek closer ties with Europe or Russia – has left more than 2,000 people dead and just under 5,000 wounded in eastern Ukraine since mid-April, according to estimates from U.N. officials that they called “conservative.”
+The officials say the death toll has been on the rise in recent days, with reports of at least 41 killed and 143 wounded on Thursday alone.